Masala Milk Recipe (Masala Doodh)

 Make The Milk

-Add 8 cups of whole milk and 1 pinch of saffron strands to a nonstick pan.
-Keep the pan over medium-high heat and cook until milk starts to boil.
-Stir continuously while cooking so that the milk doesn’t scorch at the bottom of the pan.
+Step 2: Add 8 cups of whole milk and 1 pinch of saffron strands to a nonstick pan.
+Keep the pan over medium-high heat and cook until the milk starts to boil.
+Stir continuously while cooking to prevent the milk from scorching at the bottom of the pan.

-Once the milk starts to boils, add the following ingredients to the pan and mix well.
+Step 3: Once the milk starts to boil, add the following ingredients to the pan and mix well.

 - nut powder